 The royal wedding ceremony becomes newly inclusive.
 But Brexit seeks to close doors, now not open them.
-Referendums in Britain and Ireland undertaking those nations to determine where they may be heading
+Referendums in Britain and Ireland undertaking those nations to determine where they may be heading.

-Every historic kingdom takes the lengthy stroll to modernity in its own roundabout manner.
+Every historic kingdom takes a lengthy stroll to modernity in its own roundabout manner.
 None is as ramrod directly as the Long Walk in Windsor Great Park down which the royal newlyweds had been pushed thru happy crowds on a memorable and sun-kissed Saturday.
 National journeys between past and present are greater tortuous.
 Interruptions, setbacks, and turns in the street abound.
-That’s one motive why the royal wedding ceremony needs to no longer be oversimplified as a transformative, not anything-more-want-be-said knockout blow for a present-day tolerant Britain over the older uptight and standing-ridden model.
+That’s one motive why the royal wedding ceremony needs to no longer be oversimplified as a transformative, not anything-more-want-be-said knockout blow for a present-day tolerant Britain over the older, uptight and standing-ridden model.
 But let’s get real about what occurred on the weekend.
 The racial inclusivity of Prince Harry and Meghan Markle’s wedding changed into something new.
 It was a milestone moment on that long and winding stroll to a fairer Britain.

 It cannot be neglected that Saturday’s uplifting activities befell in a rustic disfigured by way of Brexit.
 The disjunction is actual and painful.
 The same nation that proved it is now more relaxed than ever with the distinct heritages of its current self is also the country that is break up down the middle over whether or not to shut its doorways on the world or continue to be optimistically part of it.
 Part of the Brexit tragedy, Professor Robert Ford argued in our Observer sister paper this week, is that the greater, as a people, we think about the migration problem, the more open we have become to a fairer, more liberal view of the concern.
-On that evidence, and on the evidence of Saturday’s events, this u.
+On that evidence, and the evidence of Saturday’s events, this u.
 S .’s long stroll is now at an essential crossroads.

 As polls slender earlier than the abortion vote, is rural Ireland setting up a Brexit second?

 Britain’s ambivalence approximately migration and Ireland’s over abortion may also seem very separate arguments, with little in the commonplace.
 In reality, each highlights a countrywide country of mind – and everyone has to be seen inside the context of Brexit.
 Every 12 months greater than 3,000 girls from the Irish Republic travel to Britain for abortions that are illegal at home.
 So do approximately 500 girls from Northern Ireland, where the abortion laws are also very restrictive.
-Both the south and the north limit abortion in the confident knowledge that Irish women can tour to Britain for terminations.
-That approach is cruel, hypocritical and unjust to women.
+Both the south and the north limit abortion in the confident knowledge that Irish Britain for terminations.
+That approach is cruel, hypocritical, and unjust to women.
 It will also be rudely exposed as complacent if Britain crashes out of the EU subsequent year, elevating questions on whether or not the common travel place among the UK and the Republic can hold.